jlaroche/SRG-Extractor/README.md

-# SRG Extractor
+# ***SRG Extractor***: A Skinny Reference Genome Approach for Reduced-Representation Sequencing.

-A bioinformatic program designed to create a skinny reference genome (SRG) for reduced-representation sequencing (RRS) analysis.
+*SRG Extractor* is a bioinformatic program designed to create a skinny reference genome (SRG) for reduced-representation sequencing (RRS) analysis.

-This work is based on an original idea of Davoud Torkamaneh, postdoc at Guelph University, Canada.
+---
+### Citing
+If you use SRG Extractor in your research, please cite:
+Torkamaneh D, Laroche J, Rajcan I, Belzile F (2019).
+SRG Extractor: A Skinny Reference Genome Approach for Reduced-Representation Sequencing.
+Bioinformatics. http//DOI: 10.1093/bioinformatics/btz043

 ---